ohayouarmaan/prologue/README.md

 | `volume`      | `float 0 <= x <= 1` | **Required**.
 Manipulates the volume of the audio stream |

+## Current Plan

+1. [  ] I'll be working on rendering a piece of html as a transparent jpg and then it can be used to add stickers or whatever you want to

+2. [  ] Create a community / write blog posts about prologue it'll help in involving more people into this project and thus accelerating the development of prologue

 ## Badges